Jobeyobey/the-boardgame-companion/README.md

 - Users:
 - - id | username | password

 #### Track user collection using userID's and BGG game ID's.
-Seeing as I can only make 10-15 requests at a time, I will either have to make multiple pages, or I could create a database that collects image URL's and gamenames, so before making an API request, I could simply search the database first, to potentially save time.
+Seeing as I can only make 10-15 requests at a time, I will either have to make multiple pages, or I could create a database that collects image URL's and gamenames, so before making an API request, I could simply search the database first, to potentially save time as well as displaying all collection games.
 - collection:
 - - id | userid | gameid